oVirt/ovirt-site/source/feature/ui.html.md

 23. Log into web-admin
 24. **Expected Results 7**: The "Configure" dialog should be automatically displayed with information about the outdated backup.
 25. Close web-admin
-26. Change the `BackupAlertPeriodInDays` configuration value to a large number (e.g. 100).
+26. Change the `BackupAlertPeriodInDays` configuration value to a large number (e.g. 100), restart engine.
 27. Open web-admin
 28. **Expected Results 8**: The "Configure" dialog should not be displayed.
 29. Open the "Configure" dialog -> "Backup Status" section